KSD-CO/excelstream/README.md

         println!("Sheet: {}", sheet_name);
     }

-    // Read rows one by one (streaming) for row_result in reader.rows("Sheet1")? {
+    // Read rows one by one (streaming iterator) for row_result in reader.rows("Sheet1")? {
         let row = row_result?;
         println!("Row {}: {:?}", row.index, row.to_strings());